-Documentary Mini-Residency with Jesse Flower-Ambroch: Exploring the power of creativity
+Doc on Campus: Jesse Flower-Ambroch: Exploring the power of creativity and sound

 Sound Meditation set up, Wilson Chapel

-When Jesse Flower-Ambroch discusses his work he stresses how important collaboration is.
+When Jesse Flower-Ambroch discusses his work, he stresses how important collaboration is.
 As a sound designer and sound mixer who has his own production studio in New York City, he contributes just one piece to the many layers that make up a motion picture.
 Jesse knew he always had a connection to sound, and in 2002 came to Skidmore College as a freshman with a guitar.
-He flirted with various academic departments, but circled back to declaring a music major.
-Jesse felt unrestricted by his major and integrated his sound knowledge with other mediums at Skidmore such as theatre and art.
-In the spirit of collaboration, after graduating in 2006, he worked for various music and theatre clubs and wound up working on a film set after meeting a “sound guy.”
-His only previous experience with film was with his thesis where he stripped and redid the sound palette for an archival video.
+He flirted with various academic departments but circled back to declaring a music major.
+Jesse felt unrestricted by his major and integrated his sound knowledge with other mediums at Skidmore such as theater and art.
+In the spirit of collaboration, after graduating in 2006, he worked for various music and theater clubs and wound up working on a film set after meeting a “sound guy.”
+His only previous experience with film was with his thesis, where he stripped and redid the sound palette for an archival video.

 Jesse working one-on-one with students in

 Adam Tinkle's Inro to Audio class.